-On Colors, Beck sought out to make a simple fun and funky rock record, that he could relate to today’s listeners.
-In ways, you can call it the non-parody 2017 version of Midnite Vultures or Beck’s midlife crisis.
-But you cannot deny how time has not touched him.
+On Colors, Beck sought out to make a fun, simple and funky rock record, that he could relate to today’s listeners and even his kids.
+In ways, you can call it Beck’s ‘Let’s Dance,’ a non-parody 2017 version of ‘Midnite Vultures’ or Beck’s midlife crisis.

 Highlights — “Dear Life,” “Colors,” “Square One,” “No Distraction” and “Seventh Heaven”